 The ExampleKeystore.jks keystore file contains the private key entry for the proxy-east-01.example.com server certificate with the alias server-cert.
 The server certificate, CA, and intermediate signing certificates are all contained in the ExampleTruststore.jks file.
-The passwords for the keystores are defined in clear text in the corresponding pin files, though the names of the files need not match as they do in our example.
+The password for ExampleKeystore.jks is defined in clear text in the corresponding pin file, though the name of the file need not match as it does in our example.
 The private key password in our example is the same as the password defined for the ExampleKeystore.jks keystore.